 You donâ€™t have to be a Staff Senator to serve on one of the many Staff Senate committees.
 Contact your Staff Senator or Staff Senate officer to volunteer.

-According to the Staff Senate constitution, the Senate shall be composed of one employee (benefits eligible full-time or part-time classified, or non-classified, non-faculty) for each twenty (20) full-time or part-time benefits eligible filled positions.
+According to the Staff Senate section of the UALR Assembly constitution, the Senate shall be composed of one employee (benefits eligible full-time or part-time classified, or non-classified, non-faculty) for each twenty (20) full-time or part-time benefits eligible filled positions.

 Members shall be elected from the aforementioned groups in order to provide broad representation and shall serve staggered two-year terms.
 No senator shall serve more than four consecutive years.
 Staff Senators shall be elected by ballot with all full-time and part-time benefits eligible classified, non-classified, and non-faculty personnel eligible to vote.
 Election of Staff Senate members shall be in April of each year.
 The number of senators from each office, unit or department will be limited to no more than two from an office with fewer than 20 employees, no more than three from an office with 30-50 employees, no more than four for offices with 50 or more employees.